📈 Time Series¶

 -

-This paper introduces Time-RA, a new task that upgrades time series anomaly detection from binary classification to generative reasoning diagnosis (detection + classification + causal explanation).
-It constructs RATs40K, the first multimodal benchmark comprising ~40K samples across 10 domains and 20 anomaly types, and validates the feasibility of this paradigm through an AI feedback annotation pipeline and LLM fine-tuning.
+Defining the new Time-RA task, this work upgrades time series anomaly detection from binary classification to generative reasoning diagnosis (detection + classification + root cause explanation).
+It constructs RATs40K, the first multimodal benchmark comprising ~40,000 samples across 10 domains and 20 anomaly types, validating the feasibility of this paradigm through an AI feedback labeling pipeline and LLM fine-tuning.